 We can use a guide to help us find a good path to self-awareness and fulfillment.

-Although meditation has strong historical roots in Judaism (which his course touches upon), there is a need for greater awareness and practical application of meditation for today.
+Although meditation has strong historical roots in Judaism, there is a need for greater awareness and practical application of meditation for today.

 On one hand, there is the perception that Buddhists are the sole proprietors of meditation.
 And on the other hand, today’s fast-paced life makes it harder than ever to develop the self-awareness and emotional connection to Jewish practice, both essential parts of living life as a holistic Jew.

-Shalom Tzvi calls his meditations “Hishtalmoot” meditations, from the Hebrew word implying perfection in process.
-He explains that the goal of these meditations is to help you accept yourself as you are in the present moment, and simultaneously inspire you to grow into a more refined human being.
+“Hishtalmoot” is the Hebrew word implying perfection in process.
+One goal of meditation is to help you accept yourself as you are in the present moment, and simultaneously inspire you to grow into a more refined human being.

 - What makes meditation Jewish | Feeling the Creator’s love